odoo/documentation/content/applications/finance/expenses.rst

    :guilabel:`Administration` section (bottom right of the :guilabel:`Access Rights` tab) is set to one of three options:

-   - :guilabel:`None (blank)`: The user cannot access the *Settings* app at all.
+   - :guilabel:`None (blank)`: the user cannot access the *Settings* app at all.
-   - :guilabel:`Access Rights`: The user can only view the :guilabel:`User's & Companies` section of the *Settings* app.
+   - :guilabel:`Access Rights`: the user can only view the :guilabel:`User's & Companies` section of the *Settings* app.
-   - :guilabel:`Settings`: The user has access to the entire *Settings* app with no restrictions.
+   - :guilabel:`Settings`: the user has access to the entire *Settings* app with no restrictions.

    Please refer to :doc:`this document </applications/general/users>` to learn more about managing users and their access rights.